unikraft/eurosys21-artifacts/experiments/fig_17_unikraft-sqlite-libc/README.md

 - configure, build and run the different test applications (10 times each).

 For the Linux test, if `/tmp` is on tmpfs, i.e. a RAM disk, it will be used.
-Otherwise the experiment will use `sudo` to create a RAM disk.
+Otherwise the experiment will create a RAM disk.
 It is important to use a RAM disk to be fair as the Unikraft experiments are using the RAM disk approach, and the benchmark is I/O intensive.
 Note that on some Linux boxes, using `/tmp` on tmpfs is actually faster than using a dedicated RAM disk mounted using tmpfs as well (sync operations return immediately with `/tmp` while provoking context switches with other RAM disks).

 After execution of the `sqlite_experiments.sh` script, the temporary folder will contain the built files.
 You can inspect the applications and re-run their